5 Ways Golf's Dress Code Is Evolving

 Let’s consider a scenario analysis: A 16-year-old is encouraged to take up golf and play a round at their local course.
 When they arrive, they’re told they cannot play without a polo shirt or equivalent outer layer.
 They have two options: A) buy a polo shirt in the pro-shop (£50), B) go home.
 If we assume that option A is an unrealistic expense, then option B is triggered where they likely won’t come back to the sport again.

-Thankfully, golf clubs are beginning to make adjustments to their dress codes, particularly for younger golfers.
+Thankfully, golf clubs are beginning to make adjustments to their Golf's Dress codes, particularly for younger golfers.

 The future of golf depends on the next generation of players.
 And now, more than ever, are we competing for attention with the rise of gaming, Instagram and other online activities, not to mention the long list of alternative sports they can and should play.